TB-500

 In murine models of cardiac and skeletal muscle injury, TB-500 is utilized to examine mechanisms of inflammation control and fibrosis reduction.
 Data suggests that the peptide may downregulate inflammatory cytokines and promote the survival of cardiomyocytes under stress conditions.
 It serves as a vital tool for understanding the molecular pathways of tissue regeneration and cellular defense.

-This product is strictly for laboratory and research purposes only.
+LABORATORY COMPLIANCE DIRECTIVE: This product is strictly for laboratory and research purposes only.
 TB-500 is not intended for human use, diagnostic, or therapeutic procedures.
-It serves as a reagent for scientific study and method development.
+It serves as an analytical reagent for scientific study and method validation.

 References